mochiyaki/mochiyaki_smart_contract/README.md

-# Smart contract coded in solidity 📜
+# smart contract coded in solidity 📜